Reversing gear: Power reverse gear

-Henszey's reversing gear, patented in 1882, illustrates a typical early solution.
+Patented in 1882, the Henszey's reversing gear illustrates a typical early solution.
 Henszey's device consists of two pistons mounted on a single piston rod.
 Both pistons are double-ended.
 One is a steam piston to move the rod as required.
 The other, containing oil, holds the rod in a fixed position when the steam is turned off.
 Control is by a small three-way steam valve (“forward”, “stop”, “back”) and a separate indicator showing the position of the rod and thus the percentage of cutoff in use.
 When the steam valve is at “stop”, an oil cock connecting the two ends of the locking piston is also closed, thus holding the mechanism in position.
 The piston rod connects by levers to the reversing gear, which operates in the usual way, according to the type of valve gear in use.